 Erin Kelley is a consultant specializing in inclusive STEM commercialization and entrepreneurship.
 Currently, Ms. Kelley leads an NSF-funded project to develop a platform for equity, diversity, and inclusion audits, education, and guided best practice implementation.
 She has degrees in international relations (BA, Mount Holyoke College; MA, Johns Hopkins University) and general management/corporate innovation (MBA, University of Virginia).
 With her unique interdisciplinary background, Erin has research, policy and programmatic expertise in innovation and commercialization; organizational and systemic change; entrepreneurship ecosystems; design thinking and product/process development; and instructional design.

-Harleigh is the Program Coordinator for Entrepreneurship at the NJ Innovation Institute.
+Harleigh is the Program Manager for Entrepreneurship at the New Jersey Innovation Institute.
 She is a graduate of the University of Pittsburgh, with a professional background in Research and Operations.

 This program is supported by NSF ADVANCE Partnership: New Jersey Equity in Commercialization Collective